rahulgopinath/rahulgopinath.github.io/resume.md

 ### [Publications]()

+* PLDI 2019, Mathis, Gopinath, Mera, Kampmann, Höschele, Zeller, "Parser-Directed Fuzzing"
+* ICSTW Mutation 2018, Gopinath, Mathis, Zeller, "If You Can’t Kill a Supermutant, You Have a Problem"
 * IEEE Transactions on Reliability 2017, Gopinath, Ahmed, Alipour, Jensen, Groce, "Mutation Reduction Strategies Considered Harmful"
 * ICSTW Mutation 2017, Gopinath, Walkingshaw, "How Good Are Your Types?
 Using Mutation Analysis to Evaluate the Effectiveness of Type Annotations"
 * ICST 2017 Gopinath, Jensen, Groce "The Theory of Composite Faults"